-The Word Warm-ups 1 Student Assessment booklet is organized so that the letter sounds and phonics patterns are presented in the same sequence as they are in the Word Warm-ups 1 program.
-Each page in the Student Assessment booklet corresponds to a section in the Word Warm-ups 1 program.
+The Word Warm-ups 2 Student Assessment booklet is organized so that the phonics and syllable patterns are presented in the same sequence as they are in the Word Warm-ups 2 program.
+Sections A through F in the Student Assessment booklet correspond to sections A through F in the Word Warm-ups 2 program.
+These sections of the assessment use less familiar real words that represent the kinds of phonics or syllable patterns taught in each section.
 The sections and their featured patterns are listed below.